JussiVJ/vfio-conf/README.md

-This is the testing branch of vfio-conf.
-The program will make changes to the testfiles only unless you run the convert.py script.
+This is the revamp branch of vfio-conf.
+THIS BRANCH IS NOT FUNCTIONAL ALL CHANGES WILL BE INTEGRATED INTO THE MASTER AND RELEASE BRANCHES WHEN THE REVAMP IS FINISHED!

 vfio-conf